openssl/otc/futures.md

 - RNG strengths as a limiting factor
   - Limit key generation to the strength of the RNG.
-  - Anternatively, implement SP 800-90C 10.1.2 to increase RNG strength.
+  - Alternatively, implement SP 800-90C 10.1.2 to increase RNG strength.

 - algorithm strength passed around pervasively Extension of the above where strength is spread more pervasively.